huggingface/transformers/docs/source/en/agents_advanced.md

 rendered properly in your Markdown viewer.

 -->
-# Agents, supercharged - Multi-agents, External tools and more
+# Agents, supercharged - Multi-agents, External tools, and more

 [[open-in-colab]]

 ### What is an agent?

 > [!TIP]
-> If you're new to `transformers.agents` sure to first read the main [agents documentation](./agents.)
+> If you're new to `transformers.agents`, make sure to first read the main [agents documentation](./agents).

 In this page we're going to highlight several advanced uses of `transformers.agents`.